hansroh/skitai/README.rst

 - 0.27 (Apr 2018)

+  - skitai.use_django_models has been deprecated, use skitai.alias
+  - functions are integrated skitai.mount_django into skitai.mount, skitai.alias_django into skitai.alias
   - fix empty payload posting
   - add was.partial and was.basepath
   - raise NameError when non-exists funtion name to was.ap